tassosho/mimic2/README.md

     python analyze.py --train_file_path=~/tacotron/training/train.txt --save_to=~tacotron/visuals --cmu_dict_path=~/cmudict-0.7b
 ```

-cmu_dict_path is optional if you'd like to visualize the distribution of the phonenemes.
+cmu_dict_path is optional if you'd like to visualize the distribution of the phonemes.

 Analyze outputs 6 different plots.